v4rakh/upda/_doc/Deployment.md

 ## Native

-Native deployment is also possible.
+Deploying _upda_ natively is also possible.

-Download the binary for your operating system.
-Next, use the binary or execute it locally.

-See the provided systemd service example `upda.service` to deploy on a UNIX/Linux machine.
+First, download the binary for your operating system, make it executable, e.g., with `chmod +x upda-server`, then place it into the directory you want, e.g., `/usr/local/bin`.
+Afterward, run the binary with `./upda-server`.

+For a native deployment, it's recommended to use a service orchestrator like systemd on UNIX/Linux machines.
+Here's an example file `upda.service` which you can put into `/etc/systemd/system` or alike, then reload available systemd services with `systemctl daemon-reload` to make it available.

+Make sure that your `/etc/upda.conf` has all necessary `DB_POSTGRES_*` environment variables set to configure the database connection.

+Afterward, start and enable it with `systemctl enable --now upda.service`.

 ```shell
 [Unit]